lorenchorley/ScenarioModelling/README.md

 ## Example

-In the following scenario, we have a system that describes an actor that has a name.
+In the following meta story, we have a system that describes an actor that has a name.
 Their name is part of their state and so may change according to the associated state machine.
 The state machine allows for a simple progression from one name to the next covering a total of 4 names.

 The meta story reads as follows :
 * The entity Actor starts with an intial name